 This course provides an overview of evidence-based approaches to addressing determinants of health, including advocacy, social mobilisation, edutainment and social marketing.
-The course will address the principles and processes for each approach, allowing the student to develop knowledge and skills to apply these approaches to current health issues in the African context e.g. approaches to address communicable diseases.
+The course will address the principles and processes for each approach, allowing the student to develop knowledge and skills to apply these approaches to current health issues in the African context e.g. approaches to address communicable diseases versus non-communicable diseases.